shlomimn/k8s-nodejs/README.md

 ## General
 All .yaml files create the required deployment.

-I have concatinated all .yaml files in the correct applying order.

 *kubectl kustomization . > allInOne.yaml*

+I have concatinated all .yaml files in the correct applying order using kustomization.yaml

 ```
 apiVersion: kustomize.config.k8s.io/v1beta1